danyaberezun/replacewith/README.md

 3. Most of the use cases should be already covered by the inliner.

 ### Cons:
-1. It narrows down the problem of `replaceWith` implementation to inlining; **maybe** this is asking too much of the inliner.
+1. It narrows down the problem of `ReplaceWith` implementation to inlining; **maybe** this is asking too much of the inliner.
-2. The proposed `replaceWith` specification is indeed quite simple.
+2. The proposed `ReplaceWith` specification is indeed quite simple.
 However, it requires a user to understand how inliner works.
 This observation rises an interesting question:
 ``**Does the inliner have a good specification**?''